mcruz206/LearnAI-Bootcamp/lab02.3-cognitive_services/README.md

 # lab02.3-cognitive_services - Developing Intelligent Applications with Cognitive Services

-This hands-on lab guides you through creating an intelligent Windows (UWP) application from end-to-end using Cognitive Servives (Computer Vision API, Emotion API, Face API).
+This hands-on lab guides you through creating an intelligent Windows (UWP) application from end-to-end using Cognitive Services (Computer Vision API, Emotion API, Face API).

 In this workshop, you will:
 - Learn about some of the various Cognitive Services APIs